philip-bbaale/Elevator/README.md

 - SSTF
 - SCAN

+## How Algorithms were implemented
+>- The first request sets the direction of the elevator car.
+(FCFS)
+>- Requests closer to the elevator car in the direction it is going are then served.
+(SSTF)
+>- After serving all requests in a particular direction, the elevator car changes direction and starts afresh.

 # Installation and Setup
 >- Clone the repository.
 >- Navigate to the project folder and open it in your most suitable editor.